The Most Beautiful Names of Allah: المُذِلُّ Al-Muzil (The Dishonourer)

 Ibn Al-Qayyim’s Insights:

-Ibn Al-Qayyim, another prominent Islamic theologian and scholar, in his book “Madarij al-Salikin” (The Pathways of the Travelers), explores the concept of divine names affecting human circumstances.
-He mentions that “Al-Mudhill” can manifest in a person’s life when they persist in sin without seeking repentance.
+Ibn Al-Qayyim, another prominent Islamic theologian and scholar, in his book "Madarij al-Salikin" (The Pathways of the Travelers), explores the concept of divine names affecting human circumstances.
+He mentions that Al-Muzil (The Dishonourer) can manifest in a person's life when they persist in sin without seeking repentance.
 This divine name acts as a force to humble those who exalt themselves through oppression or injustice.
 Ibn Al-Qayyim stresses that this humbling is a form of divine mercy, as it prevents the soul from continuing on a path of destructive pride and potentially leads to repentance and redemption.

 Reflections from Contemporary Scholars: